ISISComputingGroup/ibex_developers_manual/Eclipse-4-Migration-TODOs.md

     - The different parts are not linked by an underlying model so the functionality will not work.
     - The layout has not been updated to scale correctly.
     - There are several buttons from the original view which no longer appear in the perspective.
+- The synoptic perspective does not display correctly if it is opened too soon after the GUI is started.